| COSMETOLOGY

 (f) Removable needle caps.

-(2) After using equipment on a patron, a licensee shall sanitize the equipment specified in subrule (1) of this
+(2) After using equipment on a patron, a licensee shall sanitize the

 rule utilizing all of the following steps:

-(a) Soaking in liquid, protein-dissolving enzyme detergent for the period of time recommended by the
+(a) Soaking in liquid, protein-dissolving enzyme detergent for the

-manufacturer of the enzyme detergent used or thoroughly soaking in a soap and water solution for not less than 20
+manufacturer of the enzyme detergent used or thoroughly soaking in

 minutes.